tianya1451/rl_swarm_watch_dog/README.md

 - `LOG_FILE`: Path to the monitoring log file
 - `WORKSPACE`: Path to the RL-Swarm working directory
+- 'trap cleanup EXIT'  Enter the project, locate the run_rl_swarm.sh file, delete this line of content, and save.

 You can modify these variables as needed to suit your environment.